-Teen jailed for giving children ecstasy
+Teen detained for giving children ecstasy

-Ayrshire teenager jailed for giving six children ecstasy
+Teenager detained for giving six children ecstasy

-A teenager has been jailed after supplying ecstasy that put six children in hospital.
+A teenager has been detained after supplying ecstasy that put six children in hospital.

-Darren Moffat, 18, gave the potentially lethal Class A pills to two 13-year-olds who shared the tablets with their friends, also 13.
+The 17-year-old boy, who cannot be named for legal reasons, gave the Class A pills to two 13-year-olds who then shared them with friends, also 13.

-Sheriff Shirley Foran said she had given a weeping Moffat eight months detention "as a matter of deterrence if nothing else".
+Sheriff Shirley Foran said she had handed down the eight-month sentence to the 17-year-old "as a matter of deterrence if nothing else".

-The mother of one of the youngsters said she "could have strangled" Moffat.
+The mother of one of the youngsters said she "could have strangled" him.

-The court heard that the drugs were consumed by three girls and three boys.
+Kilmarnock Sheriff Court heard that the drugs were consumed by three girls and three boys.

-Two of the girls met Moffat at a retail park in Irvine, Ayrshire, and picked up the pills, which were stamped with an owl logo similar to the Trip Advisor brand.
+Two of the girls met the older teenager at a retail park in Irvine, Ayrshire, and picked up the pills, which were stamped with an owl logo similar to the Trip Advisor brand.

 'Under the influence'